-On 34 mins the beautiful Nyah is driven under Sydney Harbour Bridge on the boat which takes her to villain Sean Ambrose’s apartment which was located at Bradley Head on Mosman and can be seen after 36 mins and again on 42 mins.
+On 34 minutes the beautiful Nyah is driven under Sydney Harbour Bridge on the boat which takes her to villain Sean Ambrose’s apartment which was located at Bradley Head on Mosman and can be seen again on 36 and 42 minutes.
 The apartment was just a set prop so I didn’t feel it too necessary to take a boat over to Mosman instead settling for a long distance view of it taken from one of the towers on the bridge.

-The film ends in the Royal Botanic Gardens (below) by the Opera House on 117 mins with the two heroes kissing and walking off arm in arm through the place as we get a final aerial view of Sydneys two most famous landmarks.
+The film ends in the Royal Botanic Gardens (below) by the Opera House on 117 minutes with the two heroes kissing and walking off arm in arm through the place as we get a final aerial view of Sydney’s two most famous landmarks.

 Click here to read ‘London Filming Locations: ‘Mission: Impossible’ (1996)’